Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Regimes of asymptotic fluctuations

 \section{Regimes of asymptotic fluctuations}

 To present the different regimes of convergence of the fluctuations, we need to introduce some notations.
-Recall that $k \in [1,\infty)$ and $\theta\in (0,\infty)$ are fixed and $g(t) = t^{k-1}\exp(-\frac{t}{\theta})/({\Gamma(k)\theta^k})$ is the density of the Gamma law.
-We restrict ourselves to the Gamma distribution with $k \geq 1$, because the case where $k < 1$ concerns distributions whose standard deviation is greater than the mean, and is therefore not relevant to our motivation.
-We introduce the cumulative distribution function $G$, and the Laplace transform $\mathcal{L}g$ related to our distribution,
+Recall that $k \in [1,\infty)$ and $\theta\in (0,\infty)$ are fixed and the density $g$ of the Gamma law with parameter $(k,\theta)$ has been given in \eqref{defdens}.
+Recall also that the power of a complex number is defined for all $z\in\mathbb{C}^*$, $x\in\mathbb{R}$ as